 When the item shows back up at the Amazon warehouse, a warehouse worker will inspect the item to see if it should be returned to your inventory as fulfillable or unfulfillable.
 If they see that an item has been opened by the customer, they will mark it as “Customer Damaged,” and it cannot be put back in your fulfillable inventory.
 If an item was returned as “Defective,” it cannot be put back in your fulfillable inventory.
 But if the warehouse worker decides an item hasn’t been opened by the customer, the packaging isn’t damaged, and it wasn’t returned as “Defective,” they will decide to add it back to your sellable inventory.

 For the items that go into your inventory as unfulfillable (or stranded) then decide if you need to personally inspect the item returned.
 The warehouse workers are trying to do their job at a high speed, and they might miss something in their inspection.
 If an item is listed in new condition, even the packaging must be in new condition.
-Even a small tear in the box or a missing piece of shrink wrap could cause a customer to doubt the new condition of your item.
+Even a small tear in the box or a missing piece of shrink wrap could cause the next customer to doubt the new condition of your item.
 And if that future customer returns an item and reports it as a used item that you’re trying to sell as new, you would get a huge ding on your seller account, even if the warehouse worker was the one to make the determination of the condition after the return.
-You want to be the one to make that decision.
-Don’t leave it to the warehouse worker.
+On some items, you may want to be the one to make that decision instead of leaving it to the warehouse worker.

 5. For all items returned to the FBA warehouse, find out the reason for the return.